Ivanka Trump Reportedly Got Her Father Donald Trump To Change Executive Order

 It will be interesting to see how large an impact Ivanka Trump has on her father’s administration.
 It may be small or large over the years, but if by chance Donald Trump has changed up executive orders at the request of his daughter already, he may do it again in the future.

-[Featured Image By Paul Sancya/AP Images]
+[Featured Image by Paul Sancya/AP Images]